CHAPTER 21: Hard to Engage Families

 When the meeting is held it is important to ensue that the threat of risk is not exaggerated by group thinking.
 See flow chart for potential outcomes of the meeting.

-- Close - CAF out of Children and Young People's Services, other agencies to monitor and refer back if necessary mainly for S17 cases and when families are working with some professionals
+- Close - Early Help Assessment out of Children and Young People's Services, other agencies to monitor and refer back if necessary mainly for S17 cases and when families are working with some professionals;

 - Continue - review and continue to try and engage with the family, have all options been explored, advocacy, family centre involvement.
 Is a Family Group Conference appropriate?